Food is the Best Medicine

 2) We are not what we eat; but what we can assimilate (Jordan Rubin)

 3) A man's food is to other man bitter poison (Lucretius 99-55 BC)

-In addition, we follow a functional medicine and nutrition approach; this means that we consider every organ system is connected; and good health, not only depends on genes, but also on the environment we have lived and that in which our parents lived.
-Environment includes family, beliefs, environmental exposures, previous medical history, relationships, physical activity and of course, the foods we eat.
+In addition, we follow a system biology approach; this means that we consider every organ is interconnected with the rest of the body; health is not predetermined by our genes, but it is the result on the interaction among our genes and environment we and our ancestors lived (epigenetics).
+Environment includes family, memories, beliefs, environmental exposures, previous medical history, relationships, physical activity and of course, the foods we eat.